snowch/snowch.github.io/ai-eng/transformer/TR04_train_tiny_decoder_model.md

 ---

-## 6) Where to go next (systems)

-At this point you have the full learning loop:
+## Summary

+You now have:

-- tokenization → embeddings
+- tokenization
-- transformer blocks
-- next-token loss
+- a next-token dataset
+- a training loop
-- autoregressive generation
+- a generation loop

-Now you’re ready for *systems* posts:

-- KV cache (your IN01)
-- continuous batching
-- chunked prefill
-- paged KV memory management

-A great follow-up is: **“Speed up generate() with KV cache”** — which turns TR04 directly into IN01.
+From here, the next step is inference performance: caching K/V and improving batching and memory behavior.